 Prof Lo's research interest is the utilization of luminescent inorganic and organometallic transition metal complexes as biomolecular and cellular probes, with a focus on the development of intracellular sensors, photoactive labels, and bioimaging reagents.
 He received The APA Prize for Young Scientist from The Asian and Oceanian Photochemistry Association in 2005 and The Distinguished Lectureship Award from The Chemical Society of Japan in 2011.
 He was on the Editorial Advisory Board of Inorganic Chemistry from 2015 to 2017 and is currently an Associate Editor of RSC Advances.
-He was one of the Chairs of the Gordon Research Conference Metals in Medicine 2018.
+He was one of the Chairs of the Gordon Research Conference Metals in Medicine 2018 and is the Chair of the 23rd International Symposium on the Photochemistry and Photophysics of Coordination Compounds (ISPPCC 2019).
 He was awarded a Croucher Senior Research Fellowship from the Croucher Foundation in 2015.

 • Inorganic and organometallic photochemistry and photophysics